 In 2008, Kristina attended the American Diversity Project Workshop in Pikeville, Kentucky, and the Eddie Adams Workshop in 2009.
 Following her career at the Rapid City Journal, Kristina left the newsroom to pursue freelance and her South Dakota-based photography business.

 Kristina is available for assignments throughout the west and the rest of the United States.
 Especially if it involves her packing a tent and a fly rod.

-Clients include The New York Times, The Wall Street Journal, TheAtlantic.com, Pacific Standard, The Washington Post, Al Jazeera America, BuzzFeed News, Reuters, Associated Press, Coca-Cola Amatil, Bleacher Report, Habitat for Humanity, Rapid City Area Schools, TEDxRapid City, South Dakota Chiropractors Association, GBA Inc. General Contractors, and The Man Salon.
+Clients include The New York Times, Google, The Wall Street Journal, TheAtlantic.com, Pacific Standard, The Washington Post, Al Jazeera America, BuzzFeed News, Reuters, Associated Press, Coca-Cola Amatil, Bleacher Report, Habitat for Humanity, Rapid City Area Schools, TEDxRapid City, and South Dakota Chiropractors Association.

 - Video capture

 A long exposure shows the movement of activity at the Seven Councils Camp just after dusk on Saturday evening, Oct.
 8, 2016.
 Saturday marked the 60th day of protest encampments surrounding the Dakota Access Pipeline near Cannon Ball, North Dakota.
 Law enforcement has reached out to federal agencies for both monetary and personnel assistance.
 Tensions have flared in recent weeks between law enforcement and protestors, as well as between private security and protestors.
 (Kristina Barker for The New York Times)